Quantum-Assisted Support Vector Regression: Background

-We now proceed to describe the dual formulation of a linear $\varepsilon$-SVR.
-First we explain how to derive the dual formulation of the optimisation problem of $\varepsilon$-SVR from its primal formulation~\eqref{eq:primal}.
-Then we obtain an expression for the linear $\varepsilon$-SVR model, i.e., the prediction function, in terms of the variables in the dual formulation.
-The dual formulation of a $\varepsilon$-SVR is a two-variable optimisation problem, where one variable represents one Lagrange multiplier vector, which we finally express as a single-variable optimisation problem.

-In the dual formulation, we construct a Lagrange function from the objective function~\eqref{eq:primal} and the constraints~\eqref{eq:primalconstraints} of the primal optimisation problem using Lagrange multiplier vectors $\bm{\alpha}^+, \bm{\alpha}^- \in (\Reals^+)^M$.
-Lagrange equations are obtained by taking partial derivatives of Lagrange function with respect to the variables $\bm{w}, \bm{\xi}^+, \bm{\xi}^- $ and $b$ and then setting these equations to zero.
+In the dual formulation of SVR, we construct a Lagrange function from the objective function~\eqref{eq:primal} and the constraints~\eqref{eq:primalconstraints} of the primal optimisation problem using Lagrange multiplier vectors $\bm{\alpha}^+, \bm{\alpha}^- \in (\Reals^+)^M$.
+Lagrange equations are obtained by taking partial derivatives of Lagrange function with respect to $\bm{w}$, $b$ and the two slack variables~(\cref{appendix:svr_basics}), and then setting these equations to zero.
 This procedure yields an expression for $\bm{w}$ in terms of $\bm{\alpha}^+, \bm{\alpha}^-$ as

 where~$\bm X$ is a vector that comprises the feature vectors~$\{\bm{x}_i\}$ in~\cref{eq:train_data} as its components, and constraints

 on~$\bm{\alpha}^+$ and $ \bm{\alpha}^-$.
 The optimisation problem in the dual formulation of $\varepsilon$-SVR is